rclone/rclone/MANUAL.md

 * Mount
     * Update systemd status with cache stats (Hekmon)
     * Disable bazil/fuse based mount on macOS (Nick Craig-Wood)
-        * Make mount be cmount under macOS (Nick Craig-Wood)
+        * Make `rclone mount` actually run `rclone cmount` under macOS (Nick Craig-Wood)
     * Implement mknod to make NFS file creation work (Nick Craig-Wood)
     * Make sure we don't call umount more than once (Nick Craig-Wood)
-    * Don't call host.Umount if a signal has been received (Nick Craig-Wood)
     * More user friendly mounting as network drive on windows (albertony)
-    * Cleanup OS specific option handling and documentation (albertony)
     * Detect if uid or gid are set in same option string: -o uid=123,gid=456 (albertony)
     * Don't attempt to unmount if fs has been destroyed already (Nick Craig-Wood)
 * VFS
     * Fix virtual entries causing deleted files to still appear (Nick Craig-Wood)
     * Fix "file already exists" error for stale cache files (Nick Craig-Wood)
-    * Fix file leaks with --vfs-cache-mode full and --buffer-size 0 (Nick Craig-Wood)
+    * Fix file leaks with `--vfs-cache-mode` full and `--buffer-size 0` (Nick Craig-Wood)
     * Fix invalid cache path on windows when using :backend: as remote (albertony)
 * Local
     * Continue listing files/folders when a circular symlink is detected (Manish Gupta)
-    * New flag --local-zero-size-links to fix sync on some virtual filesystems (Riccardo Iaconelli)
+    * New flag `--local-zero-size-links` to fix sync on some virtual filesystems (Riccardo Iaconelli)
 * Azure Blob
     * Add support for service principals (James Lim)
+    * Add support for managed identities (Brad Ackerman)
+    * Add examples for access tier (Bob Pusateri)
-    * Utilize streaming capabilities (Denis Neuling)
+    * Utilize the streaming capabilities from the SDK for multipart uploads (Denis Neuling)
-    * Update SDK to v0.13.0 and fix API breakage (Nick Craig-Wood, Mitsuo Heijo)
     * Fix setting of mime types (Nick Craig-Wood)
     * Fix crash when listing outside a SAS URL's root (Nick Craig-Wood)
-    * Delete archive tier blobs before update if --azureblob-archive-tier-delete (Nick Craig-Wood)
+    * Delete archive tier blobs before update if `--azureblob-archive-tier-delete` (Nick Craig-Wood)
-    * Add support for managed identities (Brad Ackerman)
     * Fix crash on startup (Nick Craig-Wood)
-    * Add examples for access tier (Bob Pusateri)
-    * Fix memory usage by upgrading the SDK and implementing a TransferManager (Nick Craig-Wood)
+    * Fix memory usage by upgrading the SDK to v0.13.0 and implementing a TransferManager (Nick Craig-Wood)
     * Require go1.14+ to compile due to SDK changes (Nick Craig-Wood)
 * B2
     * Make NewObject use less expensive API calls (Nick Craig-Wood)
+        * This will improve `--files-from` and `restic serve` in particular
-    * Fixed possible crash when accessing Backblaze b2 remote (lluuaapp)
+    * Fixed crash on an empty file name (lluuaapp)
 * Box
     * Fix NewObject for files that differ in case (Nick Craig-Wood)
     * Fix finding directories in a case insentive way (Nick Craig-Wood)
 * Chunker
     * Skip long local hashing, hash in-transit (fixes) (Ivan Andreev)
-    * Set Features.ReadMimeType=false as Object.MimeType not supported (Nick Craig-Wood)
+    * Set Features ReadMimeType to false as Object.MimeType not supported (Nick Craig-Wood)
     * Fix case-insensitive NewObject, test metadata detection (Ivan Andreev)
 * Drive
-    * Implement "rclone backend copyid" command for copying files by ID (Nick Craig-Wood)
+    * Implement `rclone backend copyid` command for copying files by ID (Nick Craig-Wood)
     * Added flag `--drive-stop-on-download-limit` to stop transfers when the download limit is exceeded (Anagh Kumar Baranwal)
     * Implement CleanUp workaround for team drives (buengese)
     * Allow shortcut resolution and creation to be retried (Nick Craig-Wood)